 Death is a pretty significant theme throughout the series and there are lots of different messages about death and grief.
-JK Rowling, the book’s author, lost her mother shortly after starting the books, so it is no surprise she weaves grief heavily into Harry’s story.
+JK Rowling, the book’s author, lost her mother shortly after starting the books.
+So perhaps it is no surprise she weaves grief heavily into Harry’s story.
 I was 16 when Rowling published the first Harry Potter book in the US, not long before my dad died.

-Though I may have been a bit older than the target demographic, I read the first book the year after he died and was immediately hooked, in no small part because of the grief themes.
+Though I was a bit older than the target demographic, I read the first book the year after he died and was immediately hooked, in no small part because of the grief themes.
 All these years later, as a 30-something adult, these themes still stick with me.
-So, here they are- the 12 things Harry Potter taught me about grief:
+So, here they are –

 1. Children grieve family members they can’t remember or never met.